menu icon

 2. Add potatoes: Add the potatoes, thyme and most of the stock.
 Cover, bring to the boil then reduce the heat and simmer for about 10 minutes until the potatoes are tender.

-Top down view of soup with potatoes in pot.
+Top down view of soup with chunky vegetables and herbs in large pot.

 3. Mash: Roughly mash the potatoes until the mixture is thick but with small pieces of potato still visible (use a potato masher).